thebracket/ArdanLabs_RustInYourEnterprise/README.md

 ## By Herbert Wolverson ( herbert.wolverson@ardanlabs.com )

-Accompanying code for the presentation at (placeholder).
+Accompanying code for the presentation on YouTube.

 ## Service Oriented Architecture Examples